jfacchini/rust-workshop/5_web-assembly/README.md

 - TodoList: Component that receives a list of todo and renders a list of TodoDetails Component
 - TodoDetails: Component that display a given todo to render.
 A Todo can be either Viewed, Completed, Editing
-- NewTodoInput: Component that display an input that is used to create a new Todo
+- AddTodo: Component that display an input that is used to create a new Todo

 ## Load a list of static todos from a state